cms-L1TK/project_generation_scripts/README.md

 This code is compatible with python 3.
 All new code should be compatible with python 3; since python 2 has ended support in 2020.

 Some of the code also depends on ROOT and its python interface (last tested with version 6.10.00), though this can be disabled via the `--no-graph` option.

-The 'future' package is required (i.e., `conda install future` if you use anaconda python distribution.)
 -----------------------------------------------------------------

 ## Technical details of scripts for producing wiring files.